varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/types.md

 Schematic of the bit-pattern for a 4$\times$byte (32-bit) floating point number
 ```

+##### Scalar 32- and 64-bit floating point numbers
 Scalar floating point numbers, i.e., decimal numbers in $\mathbb{R}$, are stored using 4$\times$bytes (32-bits; single-precision) or 8$\times$bytes (64-bits; double-precision) following the [IEEE-754 standard](https://en.wikipedia.org/wiki/IEEE_754).
-Regardless of whether we use single or double-precision, unlike integer values, which can be represented precisely, floating-point numbers can only be _approximated_ in a computer system.
+Regardless of whether we use single or double-precision, unlike integer values, which can be represented precisely, floating-point numbers can only be _approximated_ by a computer system.

-In the [IEEE-754 standard](https://en.wikipedia.org/wiki/IEEE_754) specification, the different components of the floating number are encoded in different segments of the 32- or 64-bits (Fig. {numref}`fig-32bit-floating-point-schematic`).
+In the [IEEE-754 standard](https://en.wikipedia.org/wiki/IEEE_754) specification, the different components of the floating number are encoded in different segments of the 32- or 64-bits ({numref}`fig-32bit-floating-point-schematic`).
 In the computer, a floating point number $x\in\mathbb{R}$ is represented as:

 ```{math}
 :label: eqn-floating-point-bumbecalled _single_ precision, while 8$\times$bytes (64-bits) floating point numbers are called _double_ precision.r